OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 - Herbal treatments may act as supportive agents but are less effective than pharmaceuticals.
 - Fluconazole, antivirals, and turpentine discussed as additional strategies.
 - Nutritional improvement noted: eggs are now tolerable post-protocol.
+- Cold therapy is beneficial when added further into the antibiotic protocol.

 ---

 ## Control System & Sociopolitical Manipulation